vzaidman/Office-UI-Fabric/ghdocs/TUTORIAL.md

 }
 ```

 It's starting to look pretty good!
 It still needs something more, so let's add a background color and adjust the padding and margins of our TextField and Button components.
+Let's also add some styling to our list items.

 To accomplish this, let's add the following new styles to app.css: